-So check out the video, then read Dan’s review of our plans below.
-And if you’re in Austin in early April, stop by and see his coop on the tour!
+So check out the video, then read Dan’s review of our chicken coop plans below.
+And if you’re in Austin in early April, stop by and see his chicken coop on the tour!

-Dan also sent in some photos of his coop and notes to help others using The Garden Coop plans to build and customize their own walk-in chicken coop:
+Dan also sent in some photos of his coop and notes to help others using The Garden Coop chicken coop plans to build and customize their own walk-in chicken coop:

 You have another happy customer down in Austin, Texas.
 This was my first “real” construction project and, while it took longer than I expected, I learned a lot and have no regrets about going all-out to build something great.
 My neighbors and coworkers have been following the project, and they are absolutely amazed at how nice it turned out.